Already, People Are Already Getting Arrested For Trying To Storm Area 51

 The men have been identified as Ties Granzier, 20, and Govert Charles Wilhelmus Jacob Sweep, 21.
 They were arrested by police and charged with trespassing.

-Police have stated that, after interviewing Granzier and Sweep, they identified that both men could speak, write, and read English and had seen the “No Trespassing” signs surrounding the facility.
+Police have stated that, after interviewing Granzier and Sweep, they determined that both men could speak, write, and read English and had seen the “No Trespassing” signs surrounding the facility.
 However, the pair decided to ignore the warnings and ventured inside.

-These arrests, eight days out from the actual event have gotten authorities concerned at just how many people may converge on the location in the coming days.
+These arrests taking place eight days out from the actual event have gotten authorities concerned at just how many people may converge on the location in the coming days.
 Even if the event is supposed to be a hoax, authorities are taking the possible influx of people seriously.
 As previously reported by The Inquisitr, Nevada County has already drafted an Emergency Declaration ahead of September 20.

 The event creator has also tried to turn the viral sensation into a music event at the closely situated town of Rachel.
 However, as the New York Post reports, this event has since been canceled due to “the lack of infrastructure, poor planning, risk management and blatant disregard for the safety of the expected 10,000+ AlienStock attendees.”

-In addition, for those who are curious about the event but don’t want to risk the chance of arrest, a YouTube channel has been specially set up that will live stream on September 20.
+In addition, for those who are curious about the event but don’t want to risk the chance of arrest, a YouTube channel has been specially set up that will livestream on September 20.